-Important: Whether you are communicating with an administrative assistant, a receptionist, a faculty member, or an admissions representative, always be perfectly polite and professional in all interactions, with everyone!
-Not only is such conduct critical in terms of your own developing professionalism, but we know of applicants who have had a recommender rescind their agreement to write a letter, or, worse yet, applicants whose application has been tossed into the "Denied" stack simply due to a single presumptuous or rude phone or email interaction.
+Whether you are communicating with an administrative assistant, a receptionist, a faculty member, or an admissions representative, always be perfectly polite and professional in all interactions, with everyone!
+Not only is such conduct critical in terms of your own developing professionalism, but we know of applicants who have had a recommender rescind their agreement to write a letter and other applicants whose application has been tossed into the "Denied" stack due to a single presumptuous or discourteous phone / email interaction.

 Some professional programs require that you apply through a central application service, or CAS - e.g., CASPA for physician assistant, PTCAS for physical therapy, OTCAS for occupational therapy - whereas others require that you apply directly to the program itself instead of through a CAS.
-Therefore, if you are applying to both CAS and non-CAS programs, your letters of recommendation will need to submitted in more than one way, which is what this site aims to explain.
+Therefore, if you are applying to both CAS and non-CAS programs, your letters of recommendation will need to submitted in more than one way.